 Dynamic epigenetic alteration is central to differentiation of mammalian sperm, however the nature of these changes largely remains unknown.
 The Berger lab proposes that sequentially altered patterns of histone posttranslational modifications underlies chromatin restructuring during spermatogenesis and in mature sperm.
 With collaborators they previously used sporulation in budding yeast S. cerevisiae, as a tractable model for gametogenesis, to uncover dynamic histone modifications, and then examined these in mouse spermatogenesis.
 These data indicate that mouse sperm development involves temporal sequences of histone modifications, including multiple novel modifications, which are analogous in timing to the yeast.
 This conservation of the pattern of histone modifications during gametogenesis from yeast to mammals, strongly indicates that epigenetic regulation is key to the normal process of chromatin restructuring during gametogenesis.
-They are now examining novel epigenetic regulatory pathways in normal and abnormal mammalian spermatogenesis, in the mouse model and in human samples.
-Their hypothesis is that chromatin modulation is a highly evolutionarily conserved process in gametogenesis, is a key regulatory feature of spermatogenesis, and is altered in abnormal sperm, including in human infertility.
+They are now examining novel epigenetic regulatory pathways in normal and abnormal mammalian spermatogenesis, and is altered in abnormal sperm, including in human infertility.
 They will investigate histone modifications during normal and abnormal spermatogenesis in the mouse model and will examine sperm from human samples to determine whether modifications are altered.